 Scientists, companies and governments in all three countries are exploring the possibilities together.

-The Interreg project E-TEST is a very important step of the Einstein Telescope, as it will be a proof of concept, both on the prototype side and on the geological side.
+The Interreg project E-TEST is a very important step of the Einstein Telescope, as it will be a demonstration of feasibility and implementation of the Einstein Telescope in Euregio Meuse-Rhine.

 - E-TEST will build a prototype – a large suspended mirror at cryogenic temperature (25 Kelvin) close to the absolute zero – to validate/demonstrate the telescope’s technology in relevant environment at the CSL ULiège (end TRL5 / beginning TRL6).